0x1F9F1/Open1560/game/Open1560-README.txt

 # Setup
 In most cases, Open1560 should run optimally straight away.
 However, there are certain things you may wish to change:
 * If you have a laptop, ensure you are using the correct GPU.
-* If you still have low performance, consider disabling Cloud Shadows.
+* If you still have low performance, consider disabling cloud shadows and/or the rear view mirror.
-* Enable anti-aliasing with the `-msaa <LEVEL>` argument (possible levels are 1, 2, 4 or 8).
+* To enable anti-aliasing, use the `-msaa <LEVEL>` argument (possible levels are 1, 2, 4 or 8).
 Note, this may not be available on certain older/integrated GPUs.
+* If running through wine, use https://github.com/0x1F9F1/Open1560/blob/master/extra/wine1560.sh (or manually set the WINEDLLOVERRIDES to prefer native dinput)

 # Command Line Arguments
 Open1560 uses command line arguments to configure certain aspects of the game.